Speaking Schools’ COVID-19 Action Plan

 Drop Off and Pick Up

-- No parents or other adults will be allowed on campus, with drop-off and pick-up being done at the front gate of the school (where possible without parents leaving the car).
+- No parents or other adults will be allowed on campus whilst there is active community transmission, with drop-off and pick-up being done at the front of the venue (where possible without parents leaving the car).

-- For our holiday programs, staff members will be required to wear masks whilst interacting with parents, and parents are strongly encouraged to wear masks as well.
+- For our holiday programs, if there is community transmission occurring in NSW, our staff members will be required to wear masks whilst interacting with parents, and parents are strongly encouraged to wear masks as well.

 - For our holiday programs, drop-off and pick-up times will be staggered for different age groups, with special exemptions and supervision provided for families with students in different classes.